kmadhugit/helm-example/README.md

 ## publishing

 * create a github repo go to settings and enable pages and get the webpage URL.
+Repo is nothing but a simple webserver which would server tar binary of the package and index.yaml.
+The index.yaml contains the name of the chart and location of tar file.
+View the one here..
 * https://kmadhugit.github.io/helm-repository/
 * git clone repo
 * copy *.tgz to the repository